 Why are Employment Dates important?

-There are often times in the construction industry where a company will do hiring for future projects, whether it’s interns that won’t be starting for a few months or new hires that are being brought on board to start on specific projects in the future.
-Before Employment Dates, if you added profiles for new hires to Bridgit Bench prior to their start date, you wouldn’t have an accurate sense of your workforce size and it’s availability.
-Adversely, if you were to wait until new hires had started, you would lose the ability to plan their project allocations ahead of time.
+There are often times in the construction industry where a company’s hiring manager will acquire manpower for future projects, whether it’s interns that won’t be starting for a few months or new hires that are being brought on board to start on specific projects in the future.
+Before , if you added profiles for new hires to Bridgit Bench prior to their start date, you wouldn’t have an accurate sense of your workforce size and it’s availability over a given time period, nor their employment history with you.
+Adversely, if you were to wait until new hires had started on the job, you would lose the ability to plan their project allocations ahead of time.

 Well, wait no more.

-Some companies will also have an idea of when their team members may be retiring or leaving the company.
+Some companies will also have more detailed information regarding when their team members may be retiring or leaving the company.
 In this case, you are able to set a termination date, and should that date change, you can easily edit it.
-In the case that someone isn’t necessarily leaving the company, but you aren’t sure of a return date, Employment Dates will allow you to create an open ended period of unavailability that allows you to continue allocating those team members while they are still working, but not have their availability impact your future planning and workforce forecasting.
+In the case that individuals aren’t necessarily leaving the company, but you also aren’t sure of the exact dates they may return, Employment Dates will allow you to create an open ended period of unavailability that allows you to continue allocating those team members while they are still working, but not have their availability impact your future planning and workforce forecasting.

 To put it simply, without impacting your workforce availability: